ivanshukaushik/soap-note-pipeline/README.md

 - **Ambiguity**: If transcripts are ambiguous or noisy, outputs may be inconsistent.
 - **Edge case formatting**: Markdown/PDF rendering may break if user adds emojis, unusual punctuation, etc.
 - **No cross-document memory**: The model doesn't yet learn from multiple transcripts or carry history.
+- **Diagnosis field protection** means that missing diagnoses are not auto-filled, even if LLM could infer them.

 ---